somedatapacket/docs.humio.com/content/configuration/jvm-configuration.md

 for use as page cache.
 The `buff/cache` column displays how much of that memory is currently being used for page cache.

+{{% notice note %}}
+If you're installing on a system with two CPU sockets using our Ansible scripts, then you will end up with two Humio JVM processes running on your system.
+Under these conditions, the memory requirement will double, so keep that in mind when planning.
+{{% /notice %}}

 ## Garbage Collection

 Humio has been tested and run using the Garbage First (`-XX:+UseG1`)